nickpreston24/TPOT-Toolbox/README.md

 1) `sw.js` grabs all the bundles from the precache_manifest, as generated by webpack and caches them to the browsers storage
 1) `sw.js` is now the registered service worker and enables the main bundle and routing/fetch requests to be handled offline
 1) the app is now officially available offline, but is not installed
-1) While still online, fetch the video content manifest from firebase and load them into mobx-persist
 1) If the user is still authenticated, pull down their preferences from firebase and load them into mobx-persist
 1) prompt user to install app
 1) If the app is already installed, notify user that the app is ready to used offline